How a Breakthrough Therapy Helped Two Paralyzed People Walk Again

 But on the line was a researcher from the Kentucky Spinal Cord Injury Research Center at the University of Louisville, offering Thomas a place in a trial — one that eventually allowed the 23-year-old Florida native, who became paralyzed after a 2014 car accident, to walk again.

 The results of the study, which were published Monday in the New England Journal of Medicine, are striking.
-Of four paralyzed people who went through extensive mobility training, two — Thomas, and 35-year-old Jeff Marquis — eventually regained the ability to walk with help from a spinal stimulator, potentially opening the door to new therapies for people with traumatic spinal cord injuries resulting in paralysis.
+Of four partially paralyzed people who went through extensive mobility training, two — Thomas, and 35-year-old Jeff Marquis — eventually regained the ability to walk with help from a spinal stimulator, potentially opening the door to new therapies for people with traumatic spinal cord injuries resulting in paralysis.

 “Even for people with chronic injury, there is this capacity for significant incremental recovery that can impact their daily life, their quality of life and their function,” says Susan Harkema, associate scientific director of the Spinal Cord Injury Research Center and one of the paper’s authors.
 “The spinal cord can relearn to walk again.”